-John F Kennedy in Ireland at Arbour Hill Memorial
+President John F Kennedy Visits Arbour Hill in Ireland in 1963

 This National Monument was built in 1955.
 The Proclamation of the Republic of Ireland is engraved in both in Irish and English on the wall.